rtomrud/eslint-config-pretty-strict/README.md

 > What if I don't agree with some rule?

-You can [configure any ESLint](https://eslint.org/docs/user-guide/configuring/) setting or [rule](https://eslint.org/docs/user-guide/configuring/rules).
+You can [configure ESLint](https://eslint.org/docs/latest/use/configure/) settings and [rules](https://eslint.org/docs/latest/use/configure/rules).

-Sometimes, you may want to disable a rule only on some file or line of code by [using configuration comments](https://eslint.org/docs/user-guide/configuring/rules#using-configuration-comments-1).
+Sometimes, you may want to disable a rule only on some file or line of code by [using configuration comments](https://eslint.org/docs/latest/use/configure/rules#using-configuration-comments-1).